devKafkaesque/property-rental-platform/README.md

 # Keyper

-**Keyper** is an advanced property rental platform designed as a personal hobby project by [Your Name].
+**Keyper** is an advanced property rental platform designed as a personal hobby project by Vishist Parashar.
 It serves as both a marketplace for property rentals and a tenant management system, offering detailed property listings, AI-powered features, and real-time interaction between landlords and tenants.
 Deployed at [https://keyper001.onrender.com/](https://keyper001.onrender.com/), Keyper leverages a modern tech stack to deliver a comprehensive rental experience.

 - **Version**: 1.0.0
 - **Deployment Date**: February 27, 2025